-Map view helps plan in-person activities.
-It can help you decide the most convenient location for a meeting.
-Using the turf cutter, you can save people from a map to a list.
-Lists can be used to print walk sheets for door-to-door canvassing as well as other actions.
-A person's primary address is used to place her on a map.
+Map view helps with planning in-person activities.
+Using the turf cutter in map view, you can quickly save people from a map to a list.
+Lists can be used to print walk sheets for door-to-door canvassing, as well as other actions.
+A person's primary address is used to place them on a map.

 Slider: the slider allows you to zoom from a global map to street-view.

-Filter: the filter icon allows you to filter in real-time.
+Filter: the filter button allows you to filter in real-time.
 Clusters will reload dynamically.
 In point view, any turf cut will remain and the new results will display within the turfs you created.

 Address accuracy: by default, people with exact addresses in their profiles will be displayed on the map.
 You can change the level of address accuracy required with this drop-down menu.

 When you view the map, turf cutting is turned off, which is indicated by the grey button.
 Click the button and it turns blue, indicating that you can now cut turf.
 When using the turf cutter, double-clicking the mouse will always try to close the turf you're creating.
 Pressing the escape key while drawing the borders of turf will erase it.
 While you can turn on turf cutting at any time, you will find it most useful in point view.